ibm-messaging/kafka-connect-mq-sink/README.md

 ## License

-Copyright 2017, 2020, 2023 IBM Corporation
+Copyright 2017, 2020, 2023, 2024 IBM Corporation

 The IBM MQ sink connector v2 is available under the IBM Event Automation license and IBM Cloud Pak for Integration license.
-Please see https://ibm.biz/ea-license for further information.
+For more information, see the [Event Automation documentation](https://ibm.biz/ea-license).